Configure Native Passkeys for Mobile Logins

 Test Native Passkeys

-option.
-The ngrok tool creates an HTTP tunnel that is used to expose the Curity Identity Server over an internet HTTPS URL, as described in the Mobile Setup with ngrok tutorial.
+Developers can test native passkeys using a purely local setup, by running the HAAPI UI SDK code examples.
+The ngrok tool is used to create an HTTP tunnel that exposes the Curity Identity Server over an internet HTTPS URL, as described in the Mobile Setup with ngrok tutorial.
 This provides the publicly available URL that is a prerequisite for native passkeys authentication on mobile devices.

 Conclusion